Parboiled rice

-Parboiled rice (also called converted rice and easy-cook rice) is rice that has been partially boiled in the husk.
+Parboiled rice, also called converted rice, easy-cook rice, sella rice, and miniket (as predominantly called in West Bengal and Odisha in India, and in Bangladesh) is rice that has been partially boiled in the husk.
 The three basic steps of parboiling are soaking, steaming and drying.
 These steps make the rice easier to process by hand, while also boosting its nutritional profile, changing its texture, and making it more resistant to weevils.
 The treatment is practiced in many parts of the world.

-Parboiling drives nutrients, especially thiamin, from the bran to the endosperm, hence parboiled white rice is mostly nutritionally similar to brown rice.
+Parboiling drives nutrients, especially thiamine, from the bran to the endosperm, hence parboiled white rice is mostly nutritionally similar to brown rice.
+Given the pale tan color that results from these bran components, parboiled rice is sometimes called saffron sella.

 Process and chemistry

 The starches in parboiled rice become gelatinized, then retrograded after cooling.
 Through gelatinization, amylose molecules leach out of the starch granule network and diffuse into the surrounding aqueous medium outside the granules which, when fully hydrated are at maximum viscosity.
 The parboiled rice kernels should be translucent when wholly gelatinized.
 Cooling brings retrogradation whereby amylose molecules re-associate with each other and form a tightly packed structure.
 This increases the formation of type-3, resistant starch which can act as a prebiotic and benefit health in humans.
 However, this also makes the kernels harder and glassier.
 Parboiled rice takes less time to cook and is firmer and less sticky.
 In North America parboiled rice is often partially or fully precooked before sale.
-Minerals such as zinc or iron are added, increasing their potential bio-availability in the diet.
+Minerals such as zinc or iron can be added, increasing their potential bio-availability in the diet.